 This was my first Skedaddle holiday and it was a great experience.
 I had such a good time that I didn’t want to go home at the end of the holiday.
 Your guides made it such a great experience!

-During the evening we’ll be on hand to answer any particular questions that you may have and provide a general overview of the next few days of cycling.
+Tonight we’ll be on hand to answer any particular questions that you may have and provide a general overview of the next few days of cycling.

 - Meals: Breakfast, lunch